 A number of atmospheric agents affect the durability of any manufactured article, including our finishes.
 These agents include salt, polution, wind, ice, heat, light, steam and water.
-Most of these agents are tested through the Extreme Exposure test, while other agents are tested in labortory using purpose built machines.
-The Extreme Exposure test is the most important of all the tests as it measures our finishes performance in real conditions, which no machine can replicate exactly.
+Most of these agents are tested through the Extreme Exposure test, while other agents are tested in laboratory using purpose built machines.
+The Extreme Exposure test is the most important of all the tests as it measures our finishes' performance in real conditions, which no machine can replicate exactly.

-Decorative Imaging's specialist powder coating finishes comply with the international standard for powder coating, Qualicoat.
+DECO's specialist powder coating finishes comply with the international standard for powder coating, Qualicoat.
 Decorative Imaging finishes are a highly durable marine grade powder coating.

 The Qualicoat standard specifies a series of tests that the coatings must perform to.
 The key durability tests are Extreme Exposure testing and Acidic Salt Spray testing.